🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 While ESOPs can be a powerful tool for incentivizing employees and promoting company loyalty.
 However, carefully considering the company's financial health and employee sentiment is essential in determining the most suitable compensation strategy.

-Sabbatical programs are a great way to retain top talents.
+Never underestimate the potential of Sabbatical programs in retaining top talents.
 It shows that you appreciate your long-term employees' hard work and service.
 The company's leave policy states that sabbatical leaves can last six weeks or more.

 Employees can benefit a lot from sabbatical leave.
 They get a chance to develop new skills and work on their passion project.
 Some are just happy to spend quality time with their loved ones.